zhujisheng/hassio-addons/raw_wireguard/DOCS.md

     ```
   + NAT

-    You can open NAT in the wireguard's `PostUp` script, or just run it on the server.
+    You can open NAT in the wireguard's `PostUp` script, or run it by any other means on the server.

     ```
     [Interface]